-One may ask, "Is it not contrary to the Bible to expect prophets now?"
-No, positively no, for God is just the same today as he was anciently.
-His ear is not dull, his mouth is not dumb, and his love for man is not abated.
-His Spirit also will have the same effect on man today as of old.
-We cannot say that Jesus is the Lord but by the Holy Ghost-by revelation.
-To receive the testimony of Jesus is to receive the spirit of prophecy, for an angel of God has said, "The testimony of Jesus is the spirit of prophecy." -Rev. 19:10 he shall not speak of himself; but whatsoever he shall hear, that shall he speak; and he shall you things to come." show Surely if the Spirit was to show them things to come, it would make prophets of some who received it.
-Unless those who urge this objection can show that the Spirit was not given after John's day, their case is lost.
-And if professed Christians today believe in the gift of the Spirit, they cannot escape the conclusion that it will do its work according to the promise.
-Again we have in Acts 21:9, 10 the following: "And the same man had four daughters, virgins, which did prophecy.
+I have already answered in part the statement that there were to be "no more prophets after John the Baptist," and in further proof I will read from St. John 16: 13, "Howbeit when he the Spirit of truth is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak; and he shall show you things to come."
+Surely if the Spirit was to show them things to come, it would make prophets of some who received Unless those who urge this objection can show that the Spirit was not given after John's day, their case is lost.
+And if professed christians today believe in the gift of the Spirit, they cannot escape the conclusion that it will do its work according to the promise.
+Again we have in Acts 21: 9, 10, the following: "And the same man had four daughters, virgins, which did prophesy.
 And as we tarried there many days, there came down from Judea a certain prophet named Agabus."
-Nothing could be more plain than the fact that there were prophets in the Christian church long after the death of John the Baptist.
+Nothing could be more plain than the fact that there were prophets in the christian church long after the death of John the Baptist.
 But to make the matter doubly plain and sure, we will read the advice of an early christian prophet.
-1 Cor.
-14:31: "For ye may all prophesy one by one that all may learn and all be comforted."
-It would seem that prophets really began in earnest when Christ came, or rather, when the Holy Ghost came.
-If. as Peter said, "Holy men of old spake as they were moved by the Holy Ghost," then why not men who received that Spirit in the christian age even though that age reaches to our day, be moved to prophecy as well as those of old?
-Indeed, we read in Acts 19:6 that such was the casè.
-"And when Paul had laid his hands on them, the Holy Ghost came on them; and they spake with tongues and proph-Surely no one before esied." me will, after taking the second thought, still insist that prophets ended with John.
+1 Corinthians 14:31, "For ye may all prophesy one by one that all may learn and all be comforted."
+It would seem that prophets really began in earnest when Christ came.

+or rather when the Holy Ghost came.
+If, as Peter said, "Holy men of old spake as they were moved by the Holy Ghost," then why not men who received that Spirit in the christian age even though that age reaches to our day, be moved to prophesy as well as those of old?
+Indeed, we read in Acts 19:6 that such was the case.
+"And when Paul had laid his hands on them, the Holy Ghost came on them; and they spake with tongues and prophesied."
+Surely no one before me will, after taking the second thought, still insist that prophets ended with John.
 Such thought is squarely against the Bible, for it shows that both apostles and prophets were set in and given to the church to continue "until we all come to the unity of the faith."
 (Eph.
-4:11-13.)
+4:11-13).